2026 Leapmotor C10 review | A large family SUV for the price of a small one

 The CarGurus verdict

 There was a moment, when the Leapmotor’s incessant driver aids wouldn’t stop pestering us no matter how religiously we maintained our concentration on the road, that we thought a two-star verdict would have been generous.
-But having worked out how to turn off the chief offending system, it’s hard to ignore the space, equipment and tech that the C10 offers for a very competitive price or monthly cost.
+But having worked out how to turn off the chief offending system, it’s hard to ignore the space, equipment and tech that the C10 offers for a very competitive price or monthly cost, especially in plug-in hybrid form.

 We’d certainly have it over a Jaecoo 7, for instance, and it’s not hard to see why you’d consider it over more established alternatives.
 Even so, we’d take a smaller alternative like the Kia EV3 or Renault Scenic, any day, over the peculiarly charmless Leapmotor C10.